LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK05D1-UnitTesting.md

   - Solution - test against a "fake" repository.

-## Test Driven Development
+## Test Driven Development (TDD)

-- Test first.
+- *Test first* is one of the key concept in [TDD](https://en.wikipedia.org/wiki/Test-driven_development).
 Writing unit tests before writing the methods they test gives you a clear idea of what the method should do and speeds up development by letting you test easily and often.
 - Test after bug fixes.
 - Test after adding new features.
 - Regression testing.

 ## xUnit

-Used by the .NET Core team to test their own code.
+Used by the .NET Core team to test their own code ("dog fooding").
+Written by the original developer of NUnit.

-Test runner integrated in Visual Studio
+The test runner is integrated into Visual Studio.
+Here is a [getting started guide](https://xunit.net/docs/getting-started/netcore/visual-studio).

-Note: The `Assert.Equal` test method uses the base class `Equal` method of C# objects for comparison.
-Primitive .NET types and many classes in the .NET library have fully implemented this method.
-You only need to write a Compare class (as shown in the textbook) if you are using a class that doesn't already have a comparator implemented for the `Equals` method.
+Alternative unit testing frameworks are:

+- NUnit
+- MSUnit

-# How to Write a Unit Test
+# How to Add Unit Tests to a VS Solution

-First, add a unit test project for C# to the Visual Studio Solution.
-Then add a reference to the web app project to the test project.
-Now you can start writing tests.
+1. Add a unit test project for C# to the Visual Studio Solution.
+2. Add a reference to the web app project to the test project.
+3. Now you can start writing tests.

 ## Parts of a Unit Test